What is 35 Degrees Celsius? Understanding Temperature and Its Impact

 -

-Resistance Temperature Detectors (RTDs): These sensors utilize the change in electrical resistance of a material as a function of temperature.
+Resistance Temperature Detectors (RTDs): These sensors use the change in electrical resistance of a material as a function of temperature.
 RTDs offer high accuracy and stability, making them suitable for precise temperature measurements in various applications.

 -